pratikkumar15/mywebsite/content/project/bioorthogonalneurotransmitter/index.md

 slides: ""
 ---

 Substituted cyclopropenes serve as compact biorthogonal appendages that enable analysis of biomolecules in complex systems.
 Neurotransmitters, a chemically diverse group of biomolecules that control neuron excitation and inhibition, are not among the systems that have been studied using biorthogonal chemistry.
+Here we describe:
+<p></p><b>1.</b> Synthesis of cyclopropene-containing analogs of the excitatory amino acid neurotransmitter glutamate
+<p></p><b>2.</b> Synthesis of a photoactivatable version of cyclopropene-glutamate
+<p></p><b>3.</b> Bioorthogonal reaction of such cyclopropene-glutamates with tetrazines and tetrazoles <br></br>

-Here we describe the synthesis of cyclopropene-containing analogs of the excitatory amino acid neurotransmitter glutamate starting from a Garner’s aldehyde-derived alkyne.
-The deprotected cyclopropene glutamate was stable in solution but decomposed upon concentration.
-Appending a light-cleavable group improved the stability of the cyclopropene while simultaneously caging the neurotransmitter.
-This strategy has the potential to permit deployment of cyclopropene-modified glutamate as a bioorthogonal probe of the neurotransmitter glutamate in vivo with spatiotemporal precision.
+This strategy has the potential to permit deployment of cyclopropene-modified glutamate as a bioorthogonal probe of the neurotransmitter glutamate <i>in vivo</i> with spatiotemporal precision.